cbstodd/colinstodd-com-jekyll/_posts/code/2018-12-19-how-to-add-uikit-to-angular.md

 5. Now open your `styles.scss` file and import <a href="https://getuikit.com/" target="_blank" rel="noopener">UIKit</a> and your custom/mixin/variable files:

     ```scss
-    /* UIKit */
-    @import "../../node_modules/uikit/src/scss/variables";
-    @import "../../node_modules/uikit/src/scss/mixins";
-    @import "../../node_modules/uikit/src/scss/uikit";
     /* Custom Variables */
     @import 'variables';
     @import 'mixins';
     @import 'custom';
+    /* UIKit */
+    @import "variables-theme.scss";
+    @import "mixins-theme.scss";
+    @import "uikit-theme.scss";
     ```

 6. To use your variables in other components, you'll have to import them into every `component-name.component.scss` file like so.
-But because we added the `/styles` directory to `"stylePreprocessorOptions"` in our `angular.json` file, we can leave off the path which makes things much cleaner:
+But because we added the `src/styles` and the `"./node_modules/uikit/src/scss"` to `"stylePreprocessorOptions"` in our `angular.json` file, we can leave off the path in our style files because they are compiled globally (read the blurb above) which makes things much cleaner:

     ```scss
     /* component-name.component.scss */